angular-redux/store/docs/redux-dev-tools.md

 # Using DevTools

-Ng2Redux is fully compatible with the Chrome extension version of the Redux dev
+`@angular-redux/store` is fully compatible with the Chrome extension version of the Redux dev
 tools:

 https://github.com/zalmoxisus/redux-devtools-extension

-However, due to peculiarities of Angular 2's change detection logic, events that come from external tools don't trigger a refresh in Angular's zone.
+However, due to peculiarities of Angular's change detection logic, events that come from external tools don't trigger a refresh in Angular's zone.